GFC Presentation

 Untill 2023, GFC consisted of four technical committees:

-At the last general assembly, it was decided to create a new committee on methods for electrified vehicles (CTVE) and to bring together the engine lubricants (CTLM) and transmission lubricants (CTLT) committees in one committee CTLVT (Technical committee for lubricants of thermal vehicles).
+At the extraordinary general assembly of Dec 23rd of 2022, it was decided to create a new committee on methods for electrified vehicles (CTVE) and to bring together the engine lubricants (CTLM) and transmission lubricants (CTLT) committees in one committee CTLVT (Technical committee for lubricants of thermal vehicles).

 CTCM and CTAF remain unchanged